okta/okta-sdk-nodejs/README.md

 A subscription fetches pages until the first empty page is reached.
 From that point, it fetches a new page at an interval in milliseconds defined by config (`{ interval: 5000 }`).
 This interval defaults to 5000 milliseconds.
 A subscription object is returned.
 To terminate polling, call `unsubscribe()` on the subscription object.

-Depending on the polling interview you choose, you may run into rate limiting exceptions.
+Depending on the polling interval you choose, you may run into rate limiting exceptions.
 In that case you should enable our rate limiting retry strategy, see [Rate Limiting](#rate-limiting).

 #### Simple subscription example